fbpx

 If you have work experience at a hospital lined up, or you’re considering it for the future, here’s a guide to what you can expect.

-Hospital placements provide a unique insight into life as a Doctor – but you also get to see many other healthcare professionals working under the same roof.
+Hospital work experience provides a unique insight into life as a Doctor – but you also get to see many other healthcare professionals working under the same roof.
 It’s a unique opportunity.

 It’s really easy for Doctors to spot which students are truly committed and passionate.
 The best way to stand out as someone with real potential is to get as involved as you can.
 You’ll find the Doctors will want to teach you more as a result.